ratpack/ratpack/ratpack-manual/src/content/chapters/13-http.md

 ### A final note when you use the default session store (in-memory):

 The default session store probably isn't useful in any production environment but it is useful for local testing with sessions.
-I found that the `session.terminate()` call sets the session cookie to an empty value.
+A call of `session.terminate()` sets the session cookie to an empty value.
 Consecutive calls therefor contain a cookie like this `JSESSIONID=`.
 At least the in-memory session store accepts the empty value as a valid session.
 Therefor if you don't terminate your session before you intend to create a new one by adding values to it, you will add session data to the existing session with an empty uuid.

-(This note may become irrelevant once this has been fixed, if this is not expected behaviour - TBD)